 Springboard to Europe

 Ten years ago, an Ebusco bus was able to carry a 200 kWh battery pack on board, whereas now they have more than 400 kWh.
-In the Netherlands, Ebusco operates in Dordrecht, Leiden and Utrecht, among other places.
+In the Netherlands, Ebusco operates in Dordrecht, Groningen and Utrecht, among other places.
 At the end of 2020, it will also supply buses to Connexxion for the Haarlem and Amsterdam region.

 Ebusco is now gaining experience with longer distances on regional routes in Groningen and Drenthe.
 Eventually, this will provide a springboard to other countries, Heuts expects.
 “The German market is only now starting to get off the ground, as the diesel lobby is huge, so it’s good to be there already.
 We already have buses in Munich, Borkum, Eisenach and Bad Neustadt.
 Bonn and Frankfurt will follow later this year.
 But Scandinavia is also an attractive market.”